segmentio/typewriter/.github/ISSUE_TEMPLATE.md

 * Actual.
 * Minimal reproducible example.

-## In the case of a feature/language proposal ✍️
+## In the case of a feature proposal ✍️

-Please consider the following items when filing a feature request:
+Please detail the following items when filing a feature request:

-* **Usage**, including a proposed API, if possible.
+* Any proposed changes, if relevant.
-* Problem that feature/component addresses.
+* The problem that this feature addresses.

+## In the case of a language proposal 🗺

+Please detail the following items when filing a language proposal:

+* A proposed API (for the CLI and for analytics functions in the new client).
+* Explain what library you would use for run-time JSON Schema validation.
+* Whether the language will support build-time validation.
+* Any language-specific considerations

 See the [contributing guide](CONTRIBUTING.md) for more details.